qiime2/dev-docs/source/storing-data/provenance.rst

 - execution: the Action ID and runtime of the Action that created this Result
 - action: Action type, plugin, action, inputs, parameters, etc.
-- environment: a non-comprehensive description of the system and QIIME environment where this action was executed
+- environment: a non-comprehensive description of the system and the QIIME environment where this action was executed

 The specific example shown below is avaiable for your perusal at `q2view <https://view.qiime2.org/provenance/?src=https%3A%2F%2Fdocs.qiime2.org%2F2021.4%2Fdata%2Ftutorials%2Fmoving-pictures%2Fcore-metrics-results%2Funweighted_unifrac_emperor.qzv>`__.